-Internet of Things (IoT) systems are comprised of networked components – sensors, actuators, controllers, computing devices – that connect the physical and digital worlds.
+Internet of Things (IoT) systems are comprised of networked components that connect the physical and digital worlds, such as sensors, actuators, controllers, and computing devices.
 Much of today’s critical infrastructure depends on this technology.
 Smart power grids, nuclear power plants, military command centers, smart city installations, transportation systems, smart homes and smart offices belong to this category.

-At first, these systems were designed to be functional, reliable and interoperable across different manufacturers and standards.
+These systems were initially designed to be functional, reliable and interoperable across different manufacturers and standards.
 Security was an afterthought.
-As a result, these systems are exposed to a rich attack surface.
-The consequences of which are not limited to data breaches or loss productivity – they can put human lives at risk.
+As a result, these systems present a rich “attack surface,” or group of exposed vulnerabilities that can be exploited in a security attack.
+The potential consequences of a security attack are not just limited to data breaches or lost productivity – human lives may be at risk.

 Our work is centered around a series of Focus Areas that we believe are the future of science and technology.